 Tenants should also review the list below to prepare for their annual inspection.
 The simple housekeeping practices listed below will help you be prepared for these inspections, and create a clean and safe home for you and your family.

 If the condition of your apartment or house has deteriorated beyond normal wear and tear due to neglect or damage that you or your guests have caused, we may propose termination of your HCV assistance.
 Below are items that CHA considers to be serious violations of the family obligations section of our agreement.

 It is important to remember that you and any other persons in your household are responsible for taking care of the unit you reside in.
 It is important to care for the property in a respectful and responsible manner.

-If you have a serious complaint about the condition of your unit, report this to your landlord in writing immediately and provide a copy of the letter to the Chief Operations Officer, Andrea Tapia, at 201 Switzler Street, Columbia, MO 65203.
+If you have a serious complaint about the condition of your unit, report this to your landlord in writing immediately and provide a copy of the letter to the Housing Choice Voucher Manager, Tawanda Edwards, at 201 Switzler Street, Columbia, MO 65203.

-If your complaint is not addressed in a timely manner and you would like the CHA to conduct a “complaint inspection,” you can submit a request in writing to the CHA Administrative Office at 201 Switzler Street Columbia MO 65203 or forward an email request to the Chief Operations Officer, Andrea Tapia
+If your complaint is not addressed in a timely manner and you would like the CHA to conduct a “complaint inspection,” you can submit a request in writing to the CHA Administrative Office at 201 Switzler Street Columbia MO 65203 or forward an email request to the Housing Choice Voucher Manager, Tawanda Edwards.

 CHA provides housing assistance to over 1,900 families in Columbia and Boone County.

 Families pay 30% of their adjusted household income for rent.

 Our Family Self-Sufficiency Programs help families develop five-year plans for self-sufficiency.